googleprojectzero/domato/README.md

 Domato is based on an engine that, given a context-free grammar in a simple format specified below, generates samples from that grammar.

-A grammar is described as a set of rules in the following basic format
+A grammar is described as a set of rules in the following basic format:

 `<symbol> = a mix of constants and <other_symbol>s`